How to improve Web Accessibility

 Additionally, touch targets must be large enough for the user to interact with, with the recommended size being 48x48 px.

-State and Property Attributes#
+State and Property Attributes

 ARIA attributes convey the state and properties of elements.
+For example, aria-hidden

 can be used to indicate whether the element is exposed to an accessibility API.

-Accessible Names and Descriptions#
+Accessible Names and Descriptions

 ARIA attributes can be used to make widgets more understandable for screen reader users.